 A long strangle is a multi-leg, risk-defined, neutral strategy with unlimited profit potential that consists of buying an out-of-the-money long call and an out-of-the-money long put for the same expiration date.
 The strategy looks to take advantage of a rise in volatility and a large move in either direction from the underlying stock.

 A long strangle is a neutral strategy that capitalizes on a rise in volatility and a large move from the underlying stock.
 Long strangles consist of buying an out-of-the-money long call and an out-of-the-money long put for the same expiration date.

-Long Strangle Outlook
+Long Strangle market outlook

 Long strangles are market neutral and have no directional bias, but require a large enough move in the underlying asset to exceed the break-even price on either the long call or long put option.
 Long strangles require a significant price change or increased volatility before expiration to realize a profit.